Hasimir/foad/README.rst

 Requirements
 ------------

 - Python 3.2 and above by default (see below).
 - Only utilises standard modules (argparse, sys, random and a couple of others).
 - Utilises the new standard for string formatting as of version 0.7.
+- EasyGUI and Tkinter needed for the EasyGUI port.
+Might allow the EasyGUI_Qt port, depending on licensing issues and methods of invocation.

 Optional Python 2.7 Support
 ---------------------------